Gimba/course_project/CodeBook.md

+##

-Variables in cleaned data set:
+## Variables in cleaned_table_of_means

+Column Subject is extracted from the files subject_test/_train.txt

+Column Activity is extracted from file activity labels

 Subject